System Too Lean (Bank 1); Oftentimes, this trouble code is accompanied by an P0174

 If cleaning the MAF sensor and inspecting the lines doesn't solve the problem, it may be time to replace the O2 sensor on bank 1.
 Consult your Toyota's manual for its exact location, which is specific to the model.
 If that doesn't do it, it's probably time to enlist the help of a professional.

-For a comprehensive list of trouble codes, check out this article on the Toyota Parts Blog.
+For a comprehensive list of trouble codes, check out this article on the Toyota Parts website.